-Tiger fish – The formidable tiger fish is world-renowned for being a fierce, hard-fighting fish that has a reputation of being the toughest freshwater fish to pursue.
-Tiger isa top target for most anglers, particularly fly fishermen, as it is one of the fastest fresh water game fish in Africa.
+Tiger fish - The formidable tiger fish is world-renowned for being a fierce, hard-fighting fish that has a reputation of being the toughest freshwater fish to pursue.
+Tiger fish is a top target for most anglers, particularly fly fishermen, as it is one of the fastest fresh water game fish in Africa.

 Bream - Apart from tigerfish, many fly fishermen come to the Lower Zambezi specifically to catch the Nembwe.
 A deep bodied tilapia, sometimes called yellow bellied bream.
 The Nembwe around Nsofu are of good size, around the 2kg mark, and give a good fight.

 Vundu - The vundu is the largest true freshwater fish in Southern Africa, reaching up to 1.5 m in length and 55 kg in weight.
 It can be found in the Zambezi and Kafue rivers around Nsofu.